Structured governance assurance for UK school governing boards.

 10.1 Data encryption in transit

-All communication between your browser and the GAF platform is encrypted using TLS 1.2 or higher.
+All communication between your browser and the SGAF platform is encrypted using TLS 1.2 or higher.
 This applies to:

 10.2 Data encryption at rest

-Assessment data stored in the Supabase database is protected by Supabase's standard encryption and physical security measures.
+Assessment data stored in our cloud database is protected by the provider's standard encryption and physical security measures.

 10.3 Access controls